vfosnar/SCEE/README.md

 * improve location services: higher GPS frequency, use last known location as initial location
 * add [requery sqlite library](https://github.com/requery/sqlite-android), which adds 3 MB, but is ca 20% faster than default SQLite
 * slightly improve performance when clicking a quest
+* add "show tags" other answer
+* increase padding for sidewalk/cycleway quests: assume parking lanes if none are tagged